opensesamemedia/syncstage-docs/docs/android/sdk-delegates.md

-SyncStage class provide two delegate:, `SyncStageUserDelegate` and `SyncStageConnectivityDelegate` which provide a set of callbacks to inform your application about asynchronous events from the SyncStage.
+SyncStage class provide two delegates: `SyncStageUserDelegate` and `SyncStageConnectivityDelegate` which provide a set of callbacks to inform your application about asynchronous events from the SyncStage.
 You can define those object and provide to the SyncStage constructor or update public SyncStage properties `userDelegate` and `connectivityDelegate` anytime.

 ### SyncStageUserDelegate
 Responsible for getting callbacks about users' state in the session.